isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-01-01-post-points-of-departure-charting-memories-through-collective-imaginations.md

 [^3]:Casey, E.S.
 (1987).
 Remembering: A phenomenological study (p.
 187).
 Bloomington: Indiana University Press.
 (Not available in NLB holdings).

 [^4]:Nora, P. (1989, Spring).
-Between memory and history: Les Lieux de Memoire.
-Representations, 26, 7–25.
-Retrieved from JSTOR via NLB’s *[eResources](https://eresources.nlb.gov.sg/main/)* website.
+Between memory and history: Les Lieux de Memoire. *Representations*, 26, 7–25.
+Retrieved from JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main/) website.

 [^5]:See National Library Board.
-(2019, December 14). *[I remember.sg: About.](https://eresources.nlb.gov.sg/webarchives/details/www.iremember.sg.html)* Retrieved from National Library Board website.
+(2019, December 14).
+[I remember.sg: About.](https://eresources.nlb.gov.sg/webarchives/details/www.iremember.sg.html) Retrieved from National Library Board website.

 [^6]:Acting Minister for Culture, Community and Youth Lawrence Wong quoted in Liew, K.K.
-(2013, March 21). *[Untidy memories for a loveable Singapore.](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/today20130321-1.2.16.1)* Today, p.
+(2013, March 21).
+[Untidy memories for a loveable Singapore.](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/today20130321-1.2.16.1) *Today*, p.
 12. Retrieved from NewspaperSG.

-[^7]:“Temporality” is a photographic series created during NOISE apprenticeship programme by NAC in 2013.
+[^7]:“Temporality” is a photographic series created during the NOISE apprenticeship programme by NAC in 2013.
 See Torame, J. (n,d,).
 Temporality.
 Retrieved from Julia Torame website.

 [^8]:See Points of departure.
 (2014).
 Retrieved from Julia Torame website.

 [^9]:Leong, M. (2011).
 The Junk (p.
 18).
-In The ice ball man and other peoms.
+In *The ice ball man and other poems*.
 Singapore: Ethos Books.
 (Not available in NLB holdings).

 [^10]:See Lim, J. (2010, August 16).
 Once Tanah Merah…..
 Retrieved from The Long and Winding Road website.